 Reports on climate change produced by the team are reviewed by the Head of Service prior to being presented to the Corporate Management Team, which includes the Chief Executive and Executive Directors for all Resources.
-Reports on climate change are then presented to the Sustainable Development Member Officer Working Group before being presented to and scrutinised by the Executive Committee.
-Progress reports on climate change and sustainable development actions are reported to the Executive to the Executive Committee bi-annually.
+Reports on climate change were then presented to the SDMOWG before being presented to and scrutinised by the Executive Committee.
+Progress reports are now submitted to the new climate change and sustainability committee bi-annually.